AleksanderWWW/aircheck/README.md

 A tool for airflow DAG integrity validation.

+## Motivation
+The process in which a locally developed DAG is picked up, parsed and validated by the `airflow` instance can often be lengthy.
+So is the feedback cycle, which can be especially frustrating in case mistakes are made in the development phase.
+This tool can make it much, much shorter and therefore more efficient - why wait possibly hours to see your DAG have cycle errors in the UI, when you could see that even before you commit to the repository?

 The aim of the project is two-fold:

 - enable the users to run checks that would fail locally, before they fail in the airflow UI